Dre Campbell Farm

 Even with regular garden lime (aglime), which contains calcium carbonate, you should be careful when using it, as too much can be a bad thing.

-If applied excessively, lime can burn plants, especially if the plant is already weak.
-Also, drought or frost can damage a plant, and the incorrect (generally excessive) use of lime could damage it to the point of losing the plant altogether.
+If applied excessively, Ag lime can burn plants, especially if the plant is already weak.
+Also, drought or frost can damage a plant, and the incorrect (generally excessive) use of ag lime could cause damage to the point of losing the plant altogether.

 Where to Buy?

-You can buy garden lime at most gardening centers or online from reputable organic gardening suppliers such as DoMyOwn.
+You can buy garden lime at most gardening centers.
+It is also available online from reputable organic gardening suppliers, such as DoMyOwn.

 Takeaway